samirthanedar/Recommending-Local-Politicians/README.md

 ## Introduction

 I've always been someone who follows politics at a presidential level but not a local level.
 I vote in general elections but am less likely to vote in midterm elections or primaries.
 However, local politicians are more likely to have an effect on your day-to-day life than the President.
-President Barack Obama said it best in his recent Medium post discussing the George Floyd killing.
+President Barack Obama said it best in [his recent Medium post](https://medium.com/@BarackObama/how-to-make-this-moment-the-turning-point-for-real-change-9fa209806067) discussing the George Floyd killing.

 > ...the elected officials who matter most in reforming police departments and the criminal justice system work at the state and local levels

 However, voter turnout for these elections are extremely low and the winner is usually decided by just a few thousand votes.
 Thus, in order to help myself better understand which local politicians I agree with, I decided to build this recommendation engine.
+You try it out here: https://politician-recommender.herokuapp.com/

 ## Objective